Yoga for Carpal Tunnel Relief

 Thankfully, this “pick one” attitude toward carpal tunnel syndrome has changed.
 Carpal tunnel release surgery is still the most common major operative procedure in the USA.
 But doctors are no longer rushing to recommend it as a first option, like before.
 Why?

 We now have verified, non-surgical options for treating carpal tunnel syndrome.
 And with the high failure rate of surgery, why not use these non-surgical remedies first?
+In fact, the American College of Orthopedic Surgeons (AAOS) recommends it in their new guidelines.

-Ironically, all of these are non-surgical options are natural remedies called complimentary medicine.
-They’re widely accepted as ways to give lasting relief from a variety of neurological conditions, including carpal tunnel syndrome.
+These non-surgical options are natural remedies.
+They’re widely accepted as ways to give lasting relief from carpal tunnel syndrome.
+The most effective options include:

 • Yoga